How to Get Non Owner Car Insurance

-Non-owner car insurance is usually only liability insurance.
-It only covers damage done to other cars involved in a collision and damaged property.
+Non owner car insurance is usually only liability insurance.
+Liability coverage damage done to other cars involved in a collision and damaged property.
 It will not cover damages to the car you’re driving.
 Keep in mind that “property damage” could be quite high.

 For instance, if you run into a guardrail, you are liable for the damage.
 That’s right, you will get the bill for repairs to or replacement of the guardrail, and those things are not cheap.